- A critical thinker who demonstrates intellectual engagement and uses evidence as a basis for clinical reasoning and decision making.

 One method to do this is by comparing current research on pressure ulcer risk assessment and recommendations for improving screening tools as opposed to current use of the Braden scale.
 This project may be used to provide the most current information to inpatient hospitals about the need for improved pressure ulcer screening tools in order to more accurately predict pressure ulcer occurrence.
 In order to achieve the best possible outcome and create a method that incorporates interdisciplinary collaboration, personnel from wound care, nutrition, nursing, and the quality department will be recruited for this project.

-His future goals are to become certified in progressive care nursing (PCCN) and advanced cardiac life support (ACLS), and after some experience, become certified in critical care nursing (CCRN).
+Aaron's future goals are to become certified in progressive care nursing (PCCN) and advanced cardiac life support (ACLS), and after some experience, become certified in critical care nursing (CCRN).
 He plans to apply to IU’s Family Nurse Practitioner program in the fall, 2019.
 In the future, he would like to work in an outpatient setting long-term heart failure patients.

 Outside of nursing, Aaron enjoys running, being outdoors, and spending time with his wife and daughter (who is 2 years old).
 His major hobby is working on and modifying wrist watches.
 He is a bit of an amateur jeweler, at least when it concerns watches.
 He also enjoys research, of any kind, and worked briefly in a medical research position several years ago.
 He feels that scientific research is a great way to generate new knowledge.
 In addition, it is nice to have "the facts" (in a multivariate analysis format) on a number of professional issues, practices, and policies.
 He thinks that research provides a solid foundation for explaining why things are done in a certain manner.